yashgandhi303/fotmob-frontend-test/dev-notes.md

 ### How to Test

 1. **Run the Application**:
+   - `npm install` and then `npm run start` to start both frontend and backend.
+You can also start them separately by following below commands.
    - Start the frontend server: `npm run start:front`.
    - Start the backend server: `npm run start:back (also starts the proxy server)`.